-F. Responsibility for Maintenance of Student Records
+F. Responsibility Forfor Maintenance of Student Records

-1. The Director of Pupil Personnel [or Special Education] is the Custodian of Records.

-- 2. In addition, the following personnel are designated as the guardians of records for each of the schools: - a.
+- 1. The Director of Pupil Personnel [or Special Education] is the Custodian of Records. - 2.
+In addition, the following personnel are designated as the guardians of records for each of the schools: - a.
 Categories A, B and D: Principal at each school. - b.
 Category C: Case Manager at each school. - c.
-With respect to confidential HIV-related information, if the Principal is a recipient of an HIV-related disclosure, the Principal shall be the guardian of records.
+With respect to confidential HIV-related information, if the Principal is \ - e.\\a recipient of an HIV-related disclosure, the Principal shall be the guardian of records.
 If not, whoever was the recipient of the HIV-related disclosure shall be the guardian of the records.
-With respect to child abuse and neglect investigation material, the CASE Manager at each school shall be the guardian of the records. - 3.
-The chief custodian of records will annually list for public inspection the names and positions of the custodians of records in each of the schools. - 4.
-Each of the custodians of records shall supply parents, on request, a list of the types and locations of education records collected, maintained, or used within the Windsor Locks Public Schools. - 5.
-The custodians of records is responsible for ensuring compliance with the confidentiality and access provisions of this Board policy and these administrative regulations.
+With respect to child abuse and neglect investigation material, the CASE Manager at each school shall be the guardian of the records.